-As theft, fraud and instances of stolen identity become increasingly prevalent threats, the security of your personal information remains a top priority at American AgCredit.
+As theft, fraud, and instances of stolen identity become increasingly prevalent threats, the security of your personal information remains a top priority at American AgCredit.
 We use industry-leading best practices to ensure your account information stays secure.
-You can better protect yourself by recognizing, preventing and reporting fraudulent activity and by understanding and implementing the tips, policies and procedures outlined in the topics below.
+You can better protect yourself by recognizing, preventing, and reporting fraudulent activity and by understanding and implementing the tips, policies, and procedures found in the information below.

 Types of Fraud & Security Attacks

 Understanding how fraud affects your business is an important step in preventing it.
 Click below to learn more about the different types of fraud and security attacks.

 Businesses, from large corporations to small “Mom and Pop” stores, are targets for a variety of illegal schemes.
 Learn more about tips and suggestions to help you better protect against fraud.

 The Internet provides an opportunity to conduct business electronically, however, it also introduces a significant amount of risk.
 Its use can expose customers to an increased risk of fraud and identity theft.
 Financial cybercrime is an increasingly prevalent problem around the world and it results in millions of dollars in business losses each year in the United States alone.

 If you notice suspicious activity or unauthorized transactions or believe your account has been accessed without permission, take action immediately.

 The official site of the Federal Trade Commission (FTC) features information that can help you avoid identity theft and inform you of what to do if your identity is stolen.
 Select the Consumer Protection tab to access the most relevant materials.